White paperThe Enterprise Framework for Compliant, Scalable AI

 • Widespread accountability gaps — Functional Area Representatives were frequently unaware they had any eTMF document upload responsibilities.
 Documents were being submitted through QC review workflows even when QC was not required, clogging the pipeline.
 In-progress documents were routinely flagged as missing, inflating the apparent problem.
 There was no defined process for closing unresolvable missing document queries.

-To eliminate the spreadsheet chaos, we designed and deployed a custom solution directly within the customer’s existing Veeva Vault eTMF system.
+To eliminate the spreadsheet chaos, we designed and deployed a custom solution directly within the customer's existing Veeva Vault eTMF system, anchored in data integrity and a single, auditable source of truth.

 The implementation included: